CityofToronto/bdit_data-sources/events/road_permits/readme.md

 ## RODARS vs RODARS New ("rodars_new_approved")

 > [!IMPORTANT]
 > In 2024 a new version of RODARS debuted which should result in a more reliable data source.

 **RODARS (New)**
 - RODARs New has only been around since 2024-03 (already has more than 28,000 issues!)
+  - The transition has been gradual with about 90% of issues created in New RoDARS in 2025-03.
 - An online form which contractors fill out directly.
 Approvals are done by work zone coordinators.
 - QR codes will start appearing at sites in 2024/2025, which should help enforceability (citizen reporting/bylaw officers).
   - There will be penalties.
+  - The QR code destination can be found at `rodars_locations.public_url`.
 - Most records have `centreline_id`!
 - Contains detailed description of lane closure pattern (`lanesaffectedpattern`).